 Why use our monthly expense calculator?

-Budgeting is an important, even though heavily underestimated process.
+Budgeting is an important, even though heavily underestimated, process.
 How many times did you stare in horror at your empty wallet or your bank account with no savings at all?
 Budgeting helps you regain control over your finances.
-At the beginning it may seem that this rigorous process strips your life of joy (buying stuff is fun, right?), in the end it will give you the freedom of deciding what is worth your money and help you accumulate some savings in the meantime.
+At the beginning, it may seem that this rigorous process strips your life of joy (buying stuff is fun, right?).
+However, in the end it will give you the freedom of deciding what is worth your money and help you accumulate some savings in the meantime.

-Our monthly budget calculator bases on the information you provide to calculate your monthly and annual budget balance.
-Thanks to it, you will:
+Our monthly budget calculator bases its calculations on the information you provide to calculate your monthly and annual budget balance.
+Thanks to it, you will be able to:

 Categories of our monthly budget calculator